mcarneiro/gs/README.md

 #### Defining the current grid

-All functions has a `$media` parameter that is related to the label defined when registering a grid.
+All functions has a `$grid` parameter that is related to the label defined when registering a grid.
 Based on the last example, there's how to use another grid units for the implementation:

     @include register-grid(
         $label: "site-normal",